 The assessment begins by building AppGraph — a semantic model of your software system that captures and organizes everything AI needs to work on your code safely.

 The more system context that is available, the deeper and more accurate the analysis becomes.
-AI-MSL Technical Managers can conduct semi-automated interviews with your key system experts to capture tribal knowledge that doesn't exist in documentation.
+As part of this process, AI-MSL Lifecycle Managers offer semi-automated capture of tribal knowledge that is not documented and integrate it into the system context

 AppGraph doesn't just collect data — it analyzes your system across five critical dimensions that determine how safely and efficiently it can evolve.